swooshcode/swooshcode/README.md

 - Harness the secrets of building financial power
 - Command your finances like a seasoned general on a battlefield

-🔗 Discover your own path to financial victory, equip yourself with the knowledge and power you need to conquer the modern financial battlefield.
+🔗 Discover your own path to financial victory, and equip yourself with the knowledge and power you need to conquer the modern financial battlefield.

 Don't just take our word for it, click the link below and dive into the world of "Strategies of Financial Victory: The Art of Power in Accounting".